ertis-research/kafka-ml/README.md

 Now, it is time to ingest the distributed model with your data stream for training and maybe evaluation.

-If you have used the MINST distributed model you can use the example `mnist_dataset_training_example.py`.
+If you have used the MNIST distributed model you can use the example `mnist_dataset_training_example.py`.
 You only need to configure the _deployment_id_ attribute to the one generated in Kafka-ML, maybe it is still 1.
 This is the way to match data streams with configurations and models during training.
 You may need to install the Python libraries listed in datasources/requirements.txt.

-If so, please execute the MISNT example for training:
+If so, please execute the MNIST example for training:

 ```
-python examples/MINST_RAW_format/mnist_dataset_training_example.py
+python examples/MNIST_RAW_format/mnist_dataset_training_example.py
 ```

 #### 5. Model metrics visualization